Magnetism-driven unconventional effects in Ising superconductors: role of proximity, tunneling, and nematicity: Abstract

 \section{Abstract}

 Hybrid Ising superconductor-ferromagnetic insulator heterostructures provide a unique opportunity to explore the interplay between proximity-induced magnetism, spin-orbit coupling and superconductivity.
-Here we use a combination of first-principles calculations of NbSe$_{2}$/CrBr$_{3}$ heterostructures and an analytical theory of Ising superconductivity in the presence of defects, and propose a number of nontrivial effects are at play in such junctions.
-In particular, we address spin and momentum filtering in such junctions and show that tunneling of the states at the \textrm{K}-point are suppressed and the often overlooked states near the $\Gamma$-point in monolayer NbSe$_{2}$ contribute to tunneling.
-We then show that the interplay of the proximity-induced exchange splitting and scattering off paramagnetic defects leads to the following nontrivial effects; an increase in the magnitude of the superconducting gap, broadening of the tunneling peaks and $C_{2}$ symmetry breaking.
-Our results provide a unifying microscopic description of tunneling spectroscopy studies performed on these two-dimensional Josephson junction heterostructures which form the basis for novel spintronic and superconducting devices.
+Here we use a combination of first-principles calculations of NbSe$_{2}$/CrBr$_{3}$ heterostructures and an analytical theory of Ising superconductivity to analyze the existing experiments and provide a complete explanation of highly nontrivial and largely counterintuitive effects: an {\it increase} in the magnitude of the superconducting gap accompanied by the {\it broadening} of the tunneling peaks; hysteretic behavior of the tunneling conductance that sets in $\approx 2$ K below $T_c$; and nematic symmetry breaking in the superconducting state.
+The microscopic reason in all three cases appears to be the interplay between the proximity-induced exchange splitting and intrinsic defects.
+Finally, we predict additional interesting effects that at the moment cannot be addressed experimentally: spin-filtering when tunneling across CrBr$_{3}$ and tunneling ``hot spots'' in momentum space that are anticorrelated with regions where the spin-orbit splitting is maximum.